Skip to main content

 Step 5: Exchange a SAML assertion for credentials

-Once your IdP, WIF configuration, and organization access policies are in place, your workload can request temporary credentials from CoreWeave.
+After your IdP, WIF configuration, and organization access policies are in place, your workload can request temporary credentials from CoreWeave.
+This step brings the previous configuration together at runtime.
 Send an HTTP POST request to the SAML WIF endpoint:

 POST https://api.coreweave.com/v1/cwobject/temporary-credentials/saml